dustinblack/metal3-dev-scripts/chimera-docs/00_prepare_lab.md

 * Have $loads of CPU and memory
 * Install RHEL or CentOS 7.4+
+* Enable VT-d (if you want to PCI-passthrough to VMs)
 * Give your host a FQDN
 * For RHEL, register system and subscribe to _extras_ and _optional_ repos
 * Install virtualization tools